Hook Generator

 Template: We help [audience] get [result] with [offer], and want them to [CTA].

-Recommended: safer, clearer structure for predictable delivery.
+Safer, clearer structure for predictable delivery.

-Alternative: different narrative angle when you need variety.
+Different narrative angle when you need variety.

 What should I write in Core Idea?